EmreSahna/spring-websocket-example/README.md

 # Spring Boot WebSocket Example

 This project is a simple example of how to use Spring Boot WebSocket.
+It is a simple chat application that allows users to send messages to each other.

 ## Technologies
 - Java 17